dfeagans/Reference-Files/Reference/Blender.md

 # Surfacing #
 **Creating First Curves** - Shift-a > Plane, then edit the plane and do Mesh > Edge Collapse to get the plane to collapse to a single Vertex.
 Then it's possible to extrude it to create edges.
 Other option is to Shift-a anymesh object, Edit-Mode it, delete everything out of the object and then use shift + right click to start adding points.
 If you have a vertex selected it will continue to add them in a edge chain.
 If you deselect everything it will just add a vertex by itself.
+**Background Images** - just drag the image into the Blender window.
+It'll add them as an Empty object that you can then modify.